Hebron

 It is one of the oldest continuously inhabited cities in the Levant.
-According to the Bible, Abraham settled in Hebron and bought the Cave of the Patriarchs as burial place for his wife Sarah.
+According to the Bible, Abraham settled in Hebron and bought the Cave of the Patriarchs as a burial place for his wife Sarah.
 Biblical tradition holds that the patriarchs Abraham, Isaac, and Jacob, along with their wives Sarah, Rebecca, and Leah, were buried in the cave.
 The city is also recognized in the Bible as the place where David was anointed king of Israel.

 Following the Babylonian captivity, the Edomites settled in Hebron.
 During the first century BCE, Herod the Great built the wall that still surrounds the Cave of the Patriarchs, which later became a church, and then a mosque.
 With the exception of a brief Crusader control, successive Muslim dynasties ruled Hebron from the 7th century CE until the Ottoman Empire's dissolution following World War I, when the city became part of British Mandatory Palestine.

 The 1929 Hebron massacre of nearly 70 Jews and the Arab uprising of 1936–39 led the British government to evacuate the Jewish community from Hebron.
 The 1948 Arab–Israeli War saw the entire West Bank, including Hebron, occupied and annexed by Jordan, and since the 1967 Six-Day War, the city has been under Israeli control.
 Following Israeli occupation, Jewish presence was restored in the city.
 Since the 1997 Hebron Protocol, most of Hebron has been governed by the Palestinian National Authority.
 The city is often described as a "microcosm" of the Israeli–Palestinian conflict and the Israeli occupation of the West Bank.
 The 1997 protocol divided the city into two sectors—H1 Hebron, governed by the Palestinian National Authority, and H2 Hebron, occupied by Israeli authorities.
 All security arrangements and travel permits for local residents are coordinated between the Palestinian Authority and Israel via the COGAT.
 The Jewish settlers have their own governing municipal body, the Committee of the Jewish Community of Hebron.

 The largest city in the southern West Bank, Hebron is a chief commercial and industrial center in the region.
 It is a busy hub of trade, generating roughly a third of the area's GDP, largely due to the sale of limestone from quarries in its area.
 Hebron has a local reputation for its grapes, figs, ceramics, plastics, pottery workshops, metalworking and glassblowing industry.
 The city is home to numerous shopping malls.
 The Old City of Hebron features narrow, winding streets, flat-roofed stone houses, and old bazaars.
 It is recognized as a World Heritage Site by the UNESCO.
 Hebron is also known as a regional educational and medical hub.